-Starlogik is processing over 60 million calls a day, with over 100 million people having used the service to-date.
-They have currently switched over 35 billion total connections and counting.
+Starlogik is processing over 100 million calls a day, with over 170 million unique users to-date.
+They have currently switched over 60 billion total connections and counting.
 At this scale they are processing at peak thousands of calls per second, which leads to massive amounts of data to process.

 “The technology is carrier grade and the scale we operate at is rare,” notes Ash Brener, Starlogik’s CTO.
 “A single node can handle north of 30,000 transactions per second, and that’s over a billion calls a day.
 We’re stimulating billions of minutes of use on the network that never would have transpired from subscribers in states of zero credit.”

 Landing with Redis Cloud on AWS was also a simple plug-and-play approach for Starlogik.
 The team built out an exact replica of its database from Amazon ElastiCache on Redis Cloud and pointed its live traffic at this new cluster seamlessly and in under 30 minutes.